nkeblawi/dbt-cloud-70403103947649-nk-dbt-proj-main/README.md

-Welcome to your new dbt project!

-### Using the starter project
+Project Tools:

+- dbt Cloud IDE
+- Snowflake

-Try running the following commands:
+Run the following commands:
 - dbt run
 - dbt test

+Or use -dbt build

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)